Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 The number of Close Date Month Extensions metric counts how often the Opportunity has slipped from one month to another.

-The Days Since Last Stage Change shows when the Opportunity Stage was last updated.
+The Days Since Last Stage Change identifies when the Opportunity Stage was last updated.

 In many businesses, these are important metrics for robust sales forecasting and pipeline management.